 Difference Between Spring Boot vs Spring MVC

-Two of the key elements of spring framework, Spring Boot and Spring MVC, is thought of as features that can be used interchangeably but looking at it from a deeper perspective, we would find a lot of dissimilarities between them.
-Let us first start talking about what Spring Boot and Spring MVC is and then look into few terminologies attached to them and finally look at the differences between them.
+Two of the key elements of the spring framework, Spring Boot and Spring MVC, is thought of as features that can be used interchangeably but looking at it from a deeper perspective, we would find a lot of dissimilarities between them.
+First, let us start talking about what Spring Boot and Spring MVC is and then look into a few terminologies attached to them and finally look at the differences between them.
 Spring Boot is a framework to build just any spring-based application.
-And Spring MVC is a framework that is widely used for the development of web applications by providing a unique solution of model-view-control using DispatcherServlet.
+And Spring MVC is a framework that is widely used to develop web applications by providing a unique solution of model-view-control using DispatcherServlet.
 In this topic, we are going to learn about Spring Boot vs Spring MVC.

 - MVC: It is a type of architectural pattern where 3 components come together to accomplish the task of web development.
 The model component is all the data related components the user works with.
 The view component looks into the user interface logic of the application.
 And finally, the control component bridges the path between Model and view components.

 - Boilerplate configurations: The part of code that is reused most of the time in code with little or no alteration is known as boilerplate.